 Support remote work and schedule flexibility

-In this day and age, managers should give their subordinates the freedom to work from home and take on a flexible schedule.
+In this day and age, managers should give their subordinates the freedom to work from home and take on a flexible schedule, especially if you are working with distributed teams and nearshoring vendors.
 It will be beneficial to individuals with multiple responsibilities to juggle.
 Instead of abusing their freedom, employees will be encouraged by the company’s concern for their time.
 They will take advantage of these flexible options only when their reason makes sense.

 Further, you can increase mobility across the organization through the Bring-Your-Own-Device (BYOD) system.
 This rule will equip your people with the tools they will need to keep important data in one place.

 Absolutely, food has a role to play in a happy workplace.
 Having access to it in the office helps workers save time and connect with their colleagues.
 According to the Harvard Business Review, employees can consume one or several meals plus snacks during work hours.

 Google sets a high standard with its catered gourmet dishes for breakfast, lunch, and even dinner — for those staying late.
 Smaller organizations can serve weekly lunches and healthy snack options.

 Invite a yoga instructor to conduct a meditation or flow class in the office every week.
 Everyone can participate in taking active rest.
 Light to moderate exercise is known as a productivity booster.
 Meanwhile, meditation is said to relieve the body and mind of stress and tension.
 Just doing the poses is a welcome break for people who sit at their desks all day.

 Encourage employees to go outside